Last updated: April 5, 2021

 1. Thredbo to Mount Kosciuszko Walk

-The shortest, easiest and most popular walking track to the top of Mt Kosciuszko starts at the Kosciuszko Express Chairlift in Thredbo.
+The shortest, easiest and most popular walking track to the top of Mt Kosciuszko starts at the Kosciuszko Chairlift in Thredbo.

 While some sections along this walk are steep, most of the walking track consists of a comfortable metal walkway.

-Kosciuszko Express Chairlift
+Kosciuszko Chairlift

 The best option is to buy an all-day pass online in advance, which is cheaper and easier than buying at the ticket counter.